-Theorem 1.
-For any $\varepsilon \in (0,1)$, MAX CLOSED k-INFLUENCE and MAX OPEN k-INFLUENCE with majority thresholds cannot be approximated within $n^{1-\varepsilon}$ in fpt-time w.r.t. parameter k even on bipartite graphs, unless FPT = W[2].
+Theorem 3.
+For any $\varepsilon > 0$ , MAX CLOSED k-INFLUENCE and MAX OPEN k-INFLUENCE with majority thresholds cannot be approximated within $n^{1-\varepsilon}$ in fpt-time w.r.t. parameter k even on bipartite graphs, unless FPT = W[2].

 Proof.
-By Lemma 1, it suffices to show the result for MAX CLOSED k-Influence.
-We construct a polynomial-time reduction from Dominating Set to Max Closed (k+1)-Influence with majority.
-In this reduction, we will make use of the l -edge gadget, for some integer l .
-An l -edge between two vertices u and v consists of l vertices of threshold one adjacent to both u and v.
+By Lemma 1, it suffices to show the result for MAX CLOSED k-INFLUENCE.
+We provide a polynomial-time reduction from DOMINATING SET to MAX CLOSED (k+1)-INFLUENCE with majority thresholds.
+In this reduction, we will make use of the q-edge gadget, for some integer q.
+An q-edge between two vertices u and v consists of q vertices of threshold one adjacent to both u and v.